ST. MARY’S COMMITMENT TO ACADEMIC EXCELLENCE

 Math Mentoring Center

 To further assist students, free math tutoring will be available during Zero Hour.
 Peer tutoring will be offered through the Math Department by members of the National Honor Society.
-If you have questions, please contact the Math Department Chair, Mr. Paul Hartman (email@example.com).
+For more information, please contact the Math Department Chair, Mr. Paul Hartman (email@example.com).

 Writing Mentoring Center

+Free access to the Writing Center will be available during Zero Hour.
 The Writing Center will provide instruction, resources, and support for all students to improve as writers.
 Peer consultants conduct sessions to help their fellow students improve as writers, becoming more competent and, as a result, more confident.
-The Writing Center will be available during Zero Hour.
-If you have any questions, please contact Mrs. Mary Anne Kavanaugh (firstname.lastname@example.org).
+For more information, please contact Mrs. Mary Anne Kavanaugh (firstname.lastname@example.org).